cskiwi/angular-monorepo/README.md

 1. Click the "Use this template" button on the top right of the repository.
 2. Clone the repository to your local machine.
 3. Run `npm install` in the root of the project.
-4. update the `.env` file with your Auth0 and Postgress credentials.
+4. copy / change the `.env.exmample` file to `.env` and fill in the required fields.
 5. Run `npm run start` to start the project.

 ## License